dune-copasi/dune-copasi/doc/docusaurus/docs/math_model.md

 sidebar_label: Math Model
 ---

-In the following, we decribe (in rather mathemathical terms) the actual model problem that we want to solve.
+In the following, we decribe in mathemathical terms the actual model problem that we want to solve.

 ## Continuous Problem

-In principle, we want to describe processes that are *continuously* observable in time and space (e.g.
+In principle, we want to describe processes which are *continuously* observable in time and space (e.g.
 [continuum mechanics](https://en.wikipedia.org/wiki/Continuum_mechanics#Concept_of_a_continuum)).
-Additionally, we are interested in systems of reaction-diffusion equations that compartmentalized.
-That is, where different compartments have different reaction-diffusion processes and the interaction between compartments happens *through* their compartment intesection (e.g. a [living cell](https://en.wikipedia.org/wiki/Cell_(biology))).
+Additionally, we are interested in systems of reaction-diffusion equations that are compartmentalized.
+That is, where each compartment has a different reaction-diffusion process and the interaction between them happens *through* the intersection between the two compartments (e.g. a [living cell](https://en.wikipedia.org/wiki/Cell_(biology))).

 ### Compartments